cmillr/simple-md/readme.md

 The SimpleMD website engine is intended for very simple, text-based websites.
-The idea is to install SimpleMD on your server and then maintain your website entirely inside a markdown file tree.
+The idea is to install SimpleMD on your server and then maintain your website entirely inside a markdown file tree, which will completely eliminate the high overhead of using a database for your website.

 The root directory of SimpleMD contains three directories and an `index.php` file.
 You'll want to edit the `index.php` to find several options at the top; make sure the options are set as you want them to be, save the file, and close.
 You'll be ready to go!

+You'll likely also want to delete this file and the other temporary markdown files in the root, as you'll probably not want them to be a part of your website.

 ## Directories